Navigation Drawer (side menu) in Android Studio | Jetpack Compose

 android.R.layout.simple_list_item_1, android.R.id.text1,

-It is possible to create a custom Adapter to add other menu items such as icons, this will be explained in other installments.
+It is possible to create a custom Adapter to add other elements to the menu such as icons, this will be explained in other installments.

 4. Configuring the open and close events of the side menu with the application icon